farazsth98/virtualbox-qemu-vuln-research-notes/tips_and_tricks.md

 # MMIO or I/O ports?

-This comes down to personal preference.
+This comes down to personal preference, except in cases where I/O ports actually behave differently to MMIO.

 To use I/O ports, you'd find the corresponding I/O ports from `lshw` / `lspci` / the PCI device's `resource` file (they're generally a range of 16-bit integers), and then do the following:

 ```c
 // Need I/O privilege level 3 to communicate with PCI devices through I/O ports